KhalilBouslah/Tunisia_weather_streaming_pipeline/README.md

 Conclusion

-This project highlights the integration of real-time data streaming, distributed storage, and visualization tools to create a scalable and insightful pipeline for weather data.
+This project highlights the integration of real-time data streaming, distributed storage, and visualization tools to create a scalable and insightful pipeline for Tunisia weather data.

-Feel free to explore the repository and reach out with any questions or suggestions!